AguaClara/String-Digester/Spring 2019/String_Digester_Final_Report_Draft.md

 Once the scale began reading steady weights, a range of weights was recorded for an RPM(revolution/minute) starting at 77.8, then 70, followed by every 10 RPM after that (60, 50,...,10 RPM) and finally at 1.6 RPM(the smallest possible RPM), which correlated to flow rates starting at 0.0246 mL/s down to .0005 mL/s.
 Then, residence times on the string were calculated by dividing the total weight on the string by flow rate (in mL/s) for each RPM tested.
 Finally, the length of the string needed for the water to have a retention time of 15 minutes was calculated using the retention time per meter of string.

+### Theoretical Efficency of String Digester
+####Objective of Experiment
+The goal of this portion was to determine theoretically if a string digester would be more cost and space efficient than current trickling filter technologies.
+####Procedure
+Results from the Single Dacron String experiment were used.
+The lowest flow rate was picked and strings were assumed to be either 0.5 cm or 0.2 cm apart in all directions.
+The total flow rate per m <sup>2</sup> and cost was calculated and compared to current trickling filter technologies.

 ###Capillary Action Testing
 ####Objective of Experiments
 The goal of this experiment was to determine if capillary action is possible using the 0.3 mm Dacron string.